 Even though Nintendo Switch doesn't run VPN applications, you can still set up ExpressVPN on your Nintendo Switch using 'MediaStreamer.'
-That means you won't run ExpressVPN's app but instead go into your Switch's settings and route your traffic through ExpressVPN's DNS server.
+That means you won't run ExpressVPN's app but instead go into your Switch's settings and route your traffic through a special DNS server.

 Going that route won't encrypt your Web traffic or protect you from DDoS attacks while playing online games.
 However, ExpressVPN's MediaStreamer will let you enjoy media streaming apps available only in the US (which means you'll get to access those from any country).

-If you wish to get encryption, DDoS protection, and other VPN-related features, we recommend you install ExpressVPN on a router.
+If you wish to get encryption, DDoS protection, and other VPN-related features, we recommend you set up ExpressVPN on a router.
 However, if you wish to use ExpressVPN's MediaStreamer, you can configure it directly on your Switch - in the following way.

 How to Set Up ExpressVPN on Nintendo Switch